auerlab/TOPMed-mCA/README.md

 file system with lz4 compression.
 The compression capabilities of ZFS significantly reduce disk usage and read/write time for uncompressed temporary files such as raw VCFs.
-This is especially helpful when splitting the multisample VCFs, since we cannot pipe thousands of VCF streams through xz processes simultaneously.
-We must write raw VCFs and compress them afterward using reasonable parallelism.
+This is especially helpful when splitting the multisample VCFs, since we cannot simultaneously pipe the thousands of VCF streams written by vcf-split through a compressor such as gzip, bzip2, or xz.
+We must write raw VCFs and compress them afterward, limiting parallelism to the number of available CPUs.

 All long-term output files were subsequently compressed with xz, which provides significantly better compression ratios than lz4, gzip, or bzip2.
 (Typically about 40% smaller than gzip).

 Filtering reads based on MAPQ in ad2vcf resulted in no noticeable improvement to the haplohseq results.
-Reads for whi, bjm, group3, and group4 were filtered only for unmapped reads.
+Reads for the 4 groups of CRAMs processed (whi, bjm, group3, and group4) were filtered only for unmapped reads.

 ## Repository Organization

 - Scripts in the top-level directory are part of the primary analysis pipeline.
 - Scripts used for exploration are found under Utils.
 - Primary data are stored under Data.
 - Analysis logs are under Logs.